Adding Life Skills to Your Homeschool CurriculumSeptember 29, 2023

 The Power of Persuasion

-We are inundated with messaging every day.
-From TV commercials, internet ads, texts, emails, and news, to conversations with friends and strangers.
+Daily messaging from TV commercials, internet ads, texts, emails, and news to conversations with friends and strangers inundate us.
 A basic function of messaging is to “persuade.”
 If our kids can’t sift through the deceptive practices and harmful messaging, they could unwittingly become influenced into making poor decisions.

 For example, I remember almost getting a credit card when I first started college.
 The salesperson was so persuasive, he made this credit card sound like I could travel the world for free.
 Luckily for me, I had a friend who knew better.
 Avoiding deception isn’t easy, but here are a few tips you can pass on to your kids: